Skip to content

 • If the library or application is available in the distribution's repositories, use the distribution's package manager to install it.

-• Avoid installing Python libraries or applications system-wide as root using pip.
+• Do not install Python libraries or applications system-wide as root using pip.

 • Normal users may use pip to install Python libraries or applications in their home directory.